Diego-Bonora/-holbertonschool-CarToFix/README.md

 # Emailer:
 - [x] Establishes an SMTP connection
 - [x] Sends an email with the bugdet to approve
-- [ ] Waits for confirmation
-- [ ] Sends a finalization notification once the services are done
+- [x] Able to send a notification once the services are done

 ## Send an email with the budget to approve:
 Use `send()`;